clapiii/nova_pf/README.md

 #### Why Should You Add Nova?

-***Nova*** simplifies server management, enhances community engagement, and adds a layer of excitement to your Discord experience.
+***Nova*** simplifies server management using the slash commands (`/`), enhances community engagement, and adds a layer of excitement to your Discord experience.
 It's the perfect addition for any server, ensuring a safe, entertaining, and dynamic environment for your members.

 Don't miss out on the *opportunity* to elevate your server.
 Add **Nova** now and experience Discord like never before!